Available at the Cambridgeshire Collection

 This collection contains over 80,000 items including:

 - Over 60,000 books and pamphlets, including county, city and village histories

-- Street directories for Cambridge, 1866-1975, listing streets, occupants and occupations (up to 1939), tradesmen, officials etc
+- Street directories for Cambridge 1866-1975 listing streets, occupants and also trades (up to 1939)

-- Victoria County History Vols I-X
+- Victoria County History for Cambridgeshire, vols 1 – 10

 Maps and plans

-A comprehensive set of printed, single sheet maps of Cambridgeshire from 1576 to present exist as well as street plans of towns and villages.
+The Cambridgeshire Collection holds a comprehensive set of printed single sheet maps of Cambridgeshire from 1620 to the present, as well as street plans of towns and villages.
 We also have printed single sheet maps and street plans of Cambridge City dating from 1574.
-Before the 1830s, accuracy and detail of the maps is generally not good before the 1830s with the practical use of the early maps is rather limited.
+Before the 1830s, accuracy and detail of the maps is generally not very good so practical use of the early maps is rather limited.
 Original manuscript maps may be found at Cambridgeshire Archives.

-- 1:50,000 scale from 1836 to date
+- 1:50,000 scale to date

 - 1:25,000 (2 1/2) c.1950 ed